 In recent years, methamphetamine (MA) is becoming a more "popular" street drug in many countries of the world because of its relatively uncomplicated production and low price compared to cocaine or heroin (Marwick 2000).
-Approximately half of MA users are women, mostly of reproductive age, and consequently some percentage of them become pregnant while using the drug (Williams et al. 2003).
+Approximately half of MA users are women, mostly of reproductive age, and consequently some percentage of them become pregnant while using the drug (Williams et al. 2003a).
 Since MA readily crosses the placenta, such cases will result in intrauterine exposure.
-Although the long-term consequences of these exposures are relatively unknown, there are studies suggesting that MA exposition during pregnancy can impair the development of neonatal central nervous system (Šlamberová et al. 2006, Williams et al. 2003).
+Although the long-term consequences of these exposures are relatively unknown, there are studies suggesting that MA exposition during pregnancy can impair the development of central nervous system of the neonate (Šlamberová et al. 2006, Williams et al. 2003a,b).
 Increased creatine metabolism in striatum (Little et al. 1988) and deficiencies in visual recognition task, which are thought to rely upon hippocampal function (Clark et al. 2000), have been demonstrated after prenatal MA exposure in humans (Struthers and Hansen 1992).
 Both hippocampus and striatum are regions important in spatial learning and memory in humans and rodents (Barnes 1988, Iaria et al. 2003, McDonald and White 1994).
 However, studies existing on the impact of MA on cognition are rather inconsistent.
 This inconsistency seems to be caused by different dose of the drug and duration of the drug exposure used in the studies.
 Acute MA was shown to produce improvements in cognitive processing when given to drug-naive subjects (Kornetsky et al. 1959).
-In contrast, more recent studies in humans have shown, that long-term MA use is associated with impaired performance on a number of cognitive tasks (Rogers et al. 1999, Salo et al. 2002, Simon et al. 2000).
+In contrast, more recent studies in humans have shown that long-term MA use is associated with impaired performance in a number of